 Not all agencies are alike, of course.
 Some are national, others regional.
 While some will navigate you through the entire process, others offer more la carte-style services–a bit of this, a bit of that– based on your needs, budget and timeline.

 For instance, they’ll do your home study but not your profile marketing.
-Or they’ll offer counselling but leave all of the legal stuff to your attorney.
+Or they’ll offer counseling but leave all of the legal stuff to your attorney.

 Self-Matching Adoption Can Help You Connect With Expectant Parents